sciensanogit/bopR/README.md

 ## Population datasets

-`bopR` stands for Belgian open population repository, as it makes Belgian population data available in R. The `bopR` package contains population files on different geographical levels (municipalities - districts - provinces - regions - communities - country).
-Herefore, `bopR` includes datasets on the structure of the population based on the national registries, and datasets on demographic projections.
-Herefore, `bopR` relies on the open data that is available at Statistics Belgium (Statbel) and the Federal Plan Bureau.
-In addition, the `bopR` package also includes midpopulation data as calculated in the framework of the Standard Population Mortality Analysis (SPMA), as developed by Sciensano.
+`bopR` stands for Belgian open population repository, as it makes Belgian population data directly available in R. The `bopR` package contains population files on different geographical levels (municipalities - districts - provinces - regions - communities - country).
+Therefore, `bopR` includes datasets on the structure of the population based on the national registries (Statbel: Statistics Belgium), and datasets on demographic projections (FBP: Federal Planning Bureau, Belgium).
+To this end, `bopR` relies on the open data that is available at these data provides.
+In addition, the `bopR` package  includes midpopulation population calculations as calculated in the framework of the Standard Population Mortality Analysis (SPMA), developed by Sciensano.

 ### Statbel